Tatsuya-Nonogaki/cloudinit-vm-deploy/README.md

 # Cloud-init Ready: Linux VM Deployment Kit on vSphere

+> 🔔 **Note:** This repository was split out from the **Straypenguins-Tips-Inventory** collection (original path: [vSphere/cloudinit-vm-deploy](https://github.com/Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/tree/main/vSphere/cloudinit-vm-deploy)).
+The project grew large enough to justify its own repository; historical copies and prior context remain in the original repository's commit history.
+>
+> If you arrived here from the Tips Inventory, welcome — this repository now contains the full cloudinit-vm-deploy kit (sources, templates, examples, and documentation).
+Continue below for the project Overview and usage instructions.

 ## 🧭 Overview

 This kit is designed to enable quick deployment of Linux VMs from a **well-prepared** (not an out-of-the-box default) VM Template on vSphere, using the cloud-init framework.
 The main control program is a PowerShell script: `cloudinit-linux-vm-deploy.ps1`.
 The workflow is split into four phases: